hgoldstein95/spatula/README.md

   ```
   ./spatula.py "http://wikipedia.com" -s "a" -a "href"
   ```

-  *Note: Using the `./` notation may require running `chmod +x spatula.py`, depending on your system.
-This also may depend on the path to your python executable.
-When in doubt, use the explicit `python` syntax above.*
+  > *Note*: Using the `./` notation may require running `chmod +x spatula.py`,
+  > depending on your system.
+This also may depend on the path to your python
+  > executable.
+When in doubt, use the explicit `python` syntax above.

   If you want to know more about the ins and outs of the application, just run:

   ```
   python spatula.py -h
   ```

+## Python API

+  Spatula can also be used from inside of a Python program, if needed.
+Just import the `Spatula` class.